JakobBergG/Dataproject_GBM/README.md

 or a broader radiation area in the case of a distant recurrence.

 Prediction will be made by extracting textural, shape-based and statistical features about the ring (sphere) around the gross tumor volume (GTV, i.e. the tumor) in the MR scan made during planning of radiotherapy.
-The features are then used to fit a logistic regression model and used to train an ADABoost classifer.
+The features are then used to fit a logistic regression model and also used to train an ADABoost classifer.

 **Process:**
 * Create CTV ring